connext/documentation/docs/Developers/sdk/sdk-quickstart.md

 ### 8. Approve the asset transfer

-This is necessary because funds will first be sent to the Connext contract before being bridged.
+This is necessary because funds will first be sent to the ConnextHandler contract before being bridged.

-`approveIfNeeded()` is a helper function that finds the right Connext contract and executes the standard "increase allowance" flow for an asset.
+`approveIfNeeded()` is a helper function that finds the right contract address and executes the standard "increase allowance" flow for an asset.

 ```ts
 const approveTxReq = await nxtpSdkBase.approveIfNeeded(